Meet the FYZ Team

 Dog Aggression

 Training has been my passion since I was a child.
-I started with trick and obedience training my little dog, Hope, around 10 years old.
-I would spend hours researching, watching videos, asking questions, and trying new things with my pup.
+Around the age of 10, I began teaching my little dog, Hope, tricks and basic obedience.
+I would spend hours researching, watching training videos, asking questions, and trying new things with my dog.

 Dani Guevara